There are approximately 12 million people in the U.S. with a felony conviction.

 As felons, they realize that losing their job will result in facing further difficulties in locating another one.

-Typically, felons will work for less just to have a job.
-Then for employers there is the benefit of a tax credit for hiring felons.
+For employers there is the benefit of a tax credit for hiring felons.

 Cons of Hiring Felons